Integrity Investigations, LLC

 The next morning, I stood in court and the judge granted my now ex-wife and I our divorce.
 I had taken the day off from work for the occasion, so with nowhere else to go afterward, I went over to the address where my scammer’s girlfriend supposedly worked on E. 40th Street, off of St. Clair Avenue and I parked the car.
 Three hours later, at 3:05pm, I recognized my scammer pulling up in front of the business, driving his girlfriend’s white Chevy Malibu.
 A moment later, his girlfriend came out of the building and jumped in the passenger seat and they pulled away (with me not too far behind, of course).

 The financial result of that first private investigation was a check for $1,500 dollars from a very happy business owner and two more workers comp cases to work on, immediately.
 This was a king’s ransom for me at that time, and it set me on my way out of financial ruin.
-Believe it or not, the biggest part of what I earned on that case wasn’t the money, but the gratification and satisfaction of busting the scammer.
+Believe it or not, the biggest part of what I earned on that case wasn’t the money, but the satisfaction of busting the scammer.

 The business has helped get the bills paid through the years, but the real driving force has been that sweet feeling of getting over on someone who thinks they are getting over on someone else, whether it’s a cheating spouse, a thieving employee or even someone who is stalking someone.
 That is the reward that drives not only me, but any of the employees that we’ve hired through the years.
 That is the story of where this company came from, it’s the story of who we are and it’s the story that will take us into the future.

 Integrity Investigations does not handle work for criminal defendants or people under indictment.
 Neither do we handle work for anyone that we suspect to be involved in any criminal activity.

 - Owner; Integrity Investigations; licensed as “Class A” Private Investigation / Security Provider in Ohio since 2004